meinestadt/glue-schema-registry/README.md

 ## Usage

-First create an avro schema and register it.
+First, create an avro schema and register it.

 ```typescript
 import * as msglue from "@meinestadt.de/glue-schema-registry";